 Mean score of companies in the Membership Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, the British Medical Association (BMA) reported total carbon emissions of approximately 857,240 kg CO2e.
-This figure includes 52,020 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 307,960 kg CO2e from Scope 2 emissions, representing indirect emissions from the generation of purchased electricity, steam, heating, and cooling.
-Additionally, Scope 3 emissions, which encompass all other indirect emissions, accounted for about 232,280 kg CO2e.
-Comparatively, in 2023, the BMA's total emissions were about 830,660 kg CO2e, with Scope 1 emissions at 60,100 kg CO2e, Scope 2 at 276,900 kg CO2e, and Scope 3 at 187,940 kg CO2e.
-This indicates a slight increase in total emissions year-on-year.
-Currently, the BMA has not set specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or commitments to the Science Based Targets initiative (SBTi).
-The organisation's emissions data is not cascaded from any parent company, and it operates independently in its climate commitments.
+In 2024, The British Medical Association (BMA) reported total carbon emissions of approximately 857,240 kg CO2e.
+This figure includes Scope 1 emissions of about 52,020 kg CO2e, Scope 2 emissions of approximately 307,960 kg CO2e, and Scope 3 emissions of around 232,280 kg CO2e.
+In comparison, the previous year, 2023, the BMA's total emissions were approximately 830,660 kg CO2e, with Scope 1 at about 60,100 kg CO2e, Scope 2 at approximately 276,900 kg CO2e, and Scope 3 at around 187,940 kg CO2e.
+Despite these figures, the BMA has not set specific reduction targets or initiatives as part of their climate commitments.
+There are no documented SBTi (Science Based Targets initiative) reduction targets or other formal climate pledges reported.
+The BMA's emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
+The BMA continues to monitor its carbon footprint as part of its commitment to addressing climate change, although specific strategies for emissions reduction have not been outlined.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.